steltenpower/PowerGists/README.md

 - Persistent identifiers and (machine-readable) prerequisites for visitors make and keep something ACCESSIBLE: web address can give file.
 Persistent identifiers (DOI, ORCID, etc.) are not only infrastructure less vulnerable to common changes, but usually also demand standardized metadata, wich helps Findable.
 - Common open file formats and vocabulaires make something INTEROPERABLE: file can give compatible data (including formats commonly referred to as content).
 Helps findable too.
-- Allowing different things with different licenses makes something REUSABLE: using input data in output data.
-Licenses are found in metadata, the file itself, or both.
+- Licenses make data REUSABLE: allowing using input data in result data.
+Licenses, possibly more than one, are found in metadata, the file itself, or both.
 - For maximum effect the above should be as EARLY as possible, within the primary workflow.
 For example: [A suggestion for FAIR filesViewing](https://github.com/steltenpower/FAIRfilesViewing)

 Accessibility: